ebarlas/ruby-minesweeper/README.md

 # Minesweeper

-Microsoft Minesweeper is grid-based bomb-avoidance game that was included in the Windows operating systems of my childhood: Windows 3.1, Windows 95, Windows 98, Windows ME, and Windows XP.
+Microsoft Minesweeper is a grid-based bomb-avoidance game that was included in the Windows operating systems of my childhood: Windows 3.1, Windows 95, Windows 98, Windows ME, and Windows XP.